anilabhadatta/educative.io_scraper/README.md

 ##### Note 2: If for any reason your system shuts down for power failure or the scraper crashes then you have to manually search the url and index and provide the {index url} in urls text file since the scraper cannot create log.txt for sudden power cut/ crash.

-## To Run the project manually:
+## To Run the project manually using git and python:

+### Prerequisites:
+      Git
+      Python 3.9+
+      OS: Win(x86)/Mac(x86)/Linux(ARM/AMD)

+### Step 1: Clone the repository and create a terminal inside the cloned directory and run the following commands.

-### Step 1: Install the virtualenv package for python3 and create a virtual environment named "env".
+### Step 2: Install the virtualenv package for python3 and create a virtual environment named "env".

       pip3 install virtualenv
       virtualenv env

-### Step 2: Activate the environment.
+### Step 3: Activate the environment.

 #### > (For Windows)